 - Promptly remove wet laundry from washer to lessen wrinkles and prevent mildew.
 Hang items to air dry or place in dryer.

-- If you did not separate loads by fabric type, do it now and dry all lightweight items together and then all heavy fabric items.
+- If you did not separate loads by fabric type, do it now before placing items in the dryer and dry all lightweight items together and then all heavy fabric items at the correct dryer temperature.
 This will prevent shrinking and protect your clothing.

 - Hang or fold each piece as it comes out of the dryer to prevent wrinkling.